💯Edit students' grades

 Steps

-To edit a student's grades, there are three ways to do so:
+To edit a student's grades, follow these steps:

 Note: The activity should have already been completely evaluated before proceeding to the steps below.